What Makes Blossom Water Different From Other Flavored Waters?

 An Inspired Thought Blooms

-As I reached down to place the root ball of the first shrub in its newly dug hole, my head amidst all of its blossomed branches, I was momentarily stopped in my tracks by the captivating citrusy fragrance.
-In that instant, a thought occurred to me.
-What if drinking water could be infused with the essence of flowers such as these?
-The concept had immediate appeal to me.
+As I reached down to place the root ball of the first shrub in its newly dug hole, my head amid all of its blossomed branches, I was momentarily stopped in my tracks by sunlight shining through those soft white petals and by their captivating citrus fragrance.
+As always in the face of nature’s charms, my mood automatically brightened.
+Suddenly I thought to myself, “Wouldn’t it be amazing if there were a healthy and refreshing drink that could evoke this same feeling — a way, literally, to drink in the essence of the experience?”
 Trish still remembers that day when I stormed into the house, leaving a trail of dirt behind me, to tell her of my new idea.

 Blossom Water is Born

-Trish and I began experimenting with different flower essences.
-We discovered that the best results paired a fruit base with a floral signature.
+Trish and I then started infusing different flower botanicals in water.
+We soon discovered that the best results paired a fruit base with the floral signature.
 We spent a great deal of time working to discover which fruits and flowers worked well together.
 Not surprisingly, we found that tart, more acidic fruits tended to work especially well with the soft and delicate floral profiles.
-Our goal was to achieve bold, yet nuanced flavors, much like you would find in a good bottle of wine.
+Our goal was to achieve bold yet nuanced flavors, much like you would find in a good bottle of wine.
 We wanted the fruit to be more pronounced upfront upon tasting, with the blossom notes rounding out and lingering on the finish.
 I certainly could imagine enjoying such a beverage on my porch during a hot summer’s afternoon in the Berkshires.
+At long last our dream became reality, beginning with the metro-Boston area launch of Blossom Water.